Ugandan Culture – Rich and Diverse – not to be missed

 Preserving the Natural & Cultural Heritage of South-Western Uganda Cultural Center – Museum – Restaurant –Village Visits – Accommodations coming soon.

-If you are traveling to or from Bwindi Impenetrable Forest, Mgahinga Gorilla Park, Queen Elizabeth Park, Lake Mburo Park you will pass by Igongo Cultural Center and Museum – we would love to include a stop here in your safari with us.
+If you are traveling to or from Bwindi Impenetrable Forest or Mgahinga Gorilla Park, Queen Elizabeth Park, Lake Mburo Park, you will pass by Igongo Cultural Center and c6/Museum we would love to include a stop here in your Safari with us.

-June 3 is Martyr’s Day where the Catholic Church and the Church of Uganda honor the Martyrs that gave their lives for their Faith 22 Catholics and 23 Church of Uganda (Anglican) were executed for their faith and refusal to renounce it be Kabaka Mwanga – many on June 3rd 1886.
+June 3 is Martyr’s Day where the Catholic Church and the Church of Uganda honor the Martyrs that gave their lives for their Faith 22 Catholics, and 23 Church of Uganda (Anglican) were executed for their faith and refusal to renounce it be Kabaka Mwanga – many on June 3, 1886.rine-Museum

 You can visit the Martyr’s Shrine at any time throughout the year.

-We also offer for Catholics a Pilgrimage Safari that takes in a visit to “Our Lady of Kibeho on May 27 the each year and Namugongo on June 3rd each year with Gorilla Tracking added and a visit to Lake Mburo.”
+We also offer for Catholics a Pilgrimage Safari that takes in a visit to “Our Lady of Kibeho on May 27 the e+ach year and Namugongo on June 3 each year with Gorilla Tracking added and a visit to Lake Mburo.”

-“The Kingdom of Uganda is a fairy tale.
-The scenery is different, the climate is different and most of all, the people are different from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate upon Uganda – ‘The Pearl of Africa’.”
+Ugandan Culture – Rich and Diverse “The Kingdom of Uganda is a fairy tale.
+The scenery is different, the climate is different and most of all, the people are different from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate upon Uganda – ‘The Pearl of Africa.'”
 Winston Churchill (My African Journey – 1908)

-If you would like to visit any of the cultural site while on Safari with us – Please let us know.
+If you would like to visit any of the cultural sites while on Safari with us – Please let us know.